kengz/aiva/docs/DEVELOPMENT.md

 `<lang> = js`.
 If your module is in `js`, just `require` it directly in the interface script.

+Since the AIVA is based on hubot, here's a interface reference: [hubot scripting guide](https://github.com/github/hubot/blob/master/docs/scripting.md).
 You can also [load hubot scripts](https://github.com/github/hubot/blob/master/docs/scripting.md#script-loading) written by others.

 #### Case: 2 `<lang>`s